eegsynth/eegsynth/module/outputgpio/README.md

-# Output GPIO Module
+# Output GPIO module

-The purpose of this module is to transform control signals and published events from Redis to the GPIO pins of a Raspberry Pi.
+This module transforms control signals and messages from Redis to the GPIO pins of a Raspberry Pi.

 The naming of GPIO pins follows the WiringPi convention, which differs from the Broadcom and the header pin numbers.